 Rewriting project history for fun and profit

-The CPS Front panel adapter project started out as two separate programs, one in MikroBasic providing forward and reflected power readout on an earlier model RFG, and the other implementing a prototype menu system.
+The CPS Front panel adapter project started out as two separate programs, one in MikroBasic providing forward and reflected power readout on an earlier model RFG, and the other in Turbo-Pascal implementing a prototype menu system.
 The two were combined into a MikroBasic implementation with a setup menu sometime around 2007, and the result was used on a minor variant of the RFG, then front panel development was largely suspended.

 Later in about 2014-2015 development of the standard RFG firmware resumed.
-A key development was the "enhanced" front panel adapter, which enabled the addition of further controls without the need to redesign the main Analogue Controller PCB.
+A key development was the introduction of the "enhanced" front panel adapter, which enabled the addition of further controls without the need to redesign the main Analogue Controller PCB.
 Around this time the code base was line-for-line translated from Basic to C.

-After the codebase was converted from Basic to C the project was placed under a revision control using the "git" revision control system.
+After the code base was converted from Basic to C the project was placed under a revision control using the "git" revision control system.
 Prior to this each major development was retained by storing a copy of the entire project in a suitably named folder.
 Minor developments tended to overwrite previous versions and the only way to really track development was through a large comment block at the beginning of the main section.

 Revision control retains the history of the project as a series of date-stamped steps called "commits".
 At any time the project may be "rewound" to an earlier commit and that version tested, avoiding the need to duplicate the entire workspace.
 In addition it is possible to maintain parallel versions to support development in multiple directions that may later be reconciled with a "merge".

 In short Revision control gives us a really deep "undo" capability and the ability to return to past versions.
+It also grants the designer the freedom to take development in multiple directions and reconcile them later.

 It isn't possible to simply edit the history directly, as each commit "depends" on the previous one with strong integrity-checking.
 Git uses a system that resembles a blockchain.
 This is excessive for a one-user RCS but essential to shared Git projects.